May 19, 2020

 - Therefore, “pañcupādānakkhandhā” means “keeping those five aggregates (rupakkhandha, vedanākkhandha, saññākkhandha, saṅkhārakkhandha, viññāṇakkhandha) “close to one’s mind.”
 Then, one will be thinking, speaking, and taking actions based on particularly appealing parts of the five aggregates.

-- Again, all of rūpakkhandha, as well as other four khandhā in pañca khandhā, are associated with the mind.
+- Again, all of rūpakkhandha, as well as the other four khandhā in pañca khandhā, are associated with the mind.

 - Thus, ALL of pañcupādānakkhandhā is associated with the mind.
 Those are what one thinks about and plan accordingly.
 A good example is to re-create a past sexual experience and to enjoy that.
 Another is to create a future expected experience in mind and to enjoy that.
 Both those activities involve pañcupādānakkhandhā.